akeneo/pim-docs/cloud_edition/serenity_mode/index.rst

-Serenity Mode
+Serenity
 =============

 **Serenity** mode is a Software as a service (SaaS) and allows users to benefit from all upgrades and patches as they are released, and **automatically**.

 .. note::

     Please note that **no code customization** is possible on Serenity instances.
-The usae of the API is encouraged to connect with the PIM.
+The usage of the API is encouraged to connect with the PIM.

 Types of environments
 ---------------------